-For purposes of the study, the value for the ECR uses a historically based indicative price based on a 3-year average of the ICE Mid-C Index.
+For purposes of the study, the value for the ECR uses a historically based indicative price based on a three-year average of the ICE Mid-C Index.
+The three-year average was provided to illustrate an average price using recent data; however, it is important to note there are a variety of implementation possibilities if the Commission were to adopt the ICE Mid-C Index Price as an input.
+Those implementation considerations are also discussed in Section 11.1.
 Hourly pricing for 2019 through 2021 used in this study are provided in Appendix 4.2.

 The study also evaluated the feedback that a benefit of customer exports may be the price-risk hedge (also referred to as a "fuel price risk") provided by customer-generator exported energy.
 The pricing of electricity markets can vary due to effects such as water (hydroelectric) conditions, or fuel pricing (such as natural gas or coal), and customer exports may provide some increased pricing certainty.
 By utilizing the ICE Mid-C Index Price, the ECR would capture changes in market conditions resulting in higher or lower energy prices - customers would be directly compensated for any potential price-risk hedge benefits.
 However, a market-based price may provide less certainty and understandability to customer-generators on the value they would receive in a given hour for exported energy.
+If an hourly real-time market-based methodology were selected, the ICE Mid-C Price only provides price signals and granularity by two daily prices - one price for heavy load (HL) hours and a second price for light load (LL) hours.
+Therefore, this pricing input may not be the preferred input for an hourly real-time pricing methodology.